 - Long stay entry visa (MVV) and residence permit (VVR) cost €275.

-You need to transfer this amount to Vrije Universiteit Amsterdam before we can start the residence permit application procedure.
 We strongly recommend that you use the online payment tool in VUnet to transfer the visa fee.
-Please note that it may take a few dat before the tool is activated in your VUnet after you have started the residence permit procedure.
+Please note that it may take a few days before the tool is activated in your VUnet after you have started the residence permit procedure.
 In case you wish to transfer the fee the old-fashioned way, the bank details are as follows:

 ||Vrije Universiteit Amsterdam